kevinwang-hub/MOF-automatic-ML-v1/README.md

 attribution.

 ## Acknowledge
-This project, include the Readme file, is created by Claude Code
+Over 90% of the code in this project was done by Claude Code.
+AI is massively used in this project.
+The README is created by Claude Code